-The general objective of this study is to assess the factors influencing youth participation in agricultural co-operative societies in the northern region of Burundi.
+The general objective of this study was to assess the factors influencing youth participation in agricultural co-operative societies in the Northern region of Burundi.

-1.3.2 Specific objectives.
+1.3.2 Specific objectives

-Specifically, this study sought to achieve the following objectives:
+Specifically, this study sought to:

-- i) Assess the level of awareness among youth regarding agricultural co-operative societies in the northern region of Burundi. - ii) Examine the cultivation related co-operative activities in which youth are involved in the northern region of Burundi. - iii) Establish the comparable costs and benefits of youth participation in agricultural co-operative societies. - iv) Examine the socio-economic factors that influence youth participation in agricultural co-operative societies.
+- i.
+Assess the level of awareness among youth regarding agricultural cooperative societies. - ii.
+Examine the cultivation related co-operative activities in which youth are involved. - iii.
+Establish the comparable costs and benefits of youth participation in agricultural co-operative societies. - iv.
+Analyse the socio-economic factors that influence youth participation in agricultural co-operative societies.